European Mistletoe

 Background

-• European mistletoe is a parasitic plant that grows on several types of common trees such as apple, oak, pine, and elm.
-European mistletoe is different from American mistletoe, the type of mistletoe that grows in the United States and is used as a holiday decoration.
+- European mistletoe is a semiparasitic plant that grows on several types of common trees such as apple, oak, pine, and elm.
+European mistletoe is different from American mistletoe, which is a type of mistletoe that grows in the United States and is used as a holiday decoration.

 How Much Do We Know?

-• Although European mistletoe has been studied for cancer, its effects are not well understood because much of the research has been of poor quality.
+- Although European mistletoe has been studied as a treatment for cancer, its effects are not well understood because much of the research has been of poor quality.
+Most studies have evaluated European mistletoe administered through injection by a health care provider.
+Very little research has looked at European mistletoe taken orally.

 What Have We Learned?

-• There have been clinical trials of European mistletoe for cancer, mostly in Europe.
-Although some trials indicated that European mistletoe improved survival or quality of life, almost all of the trials had major weaknesses that raise doubts about their findings.
+- There have been clinical trials of European mistletoe for cancer treatment, mostly in Europe.
+Although some trials indicated that European mistletoe improved survival or quality of life, many of the trials had major weaknesses that raise doubts about their findings.
 These weaknesses have included small numbers of patients, lack of information about the patients, lack of information about the dose of European mistletoe, and problems with the design of the studies.

-• The National Center for Complementary and Integrative Health (NCCIH) and the National Cancer Institute performed a preliminary trial to evaluate the safety of injected European mistletoe extract in combination with a cancer drug in patients with advanced cancer.
+- The National Center for Complementary and Integrative Health and the National Cancer Institute performed a preliminary trial to evaluate the safety of injected European mistletoe extract in combination with a cancer drug in patients with advanced cancer.
 It showed that patients could tolerate the herb/drug combination.

 What Do We Know About Safety?

-• European mistletoe berries and leaves can cause serious harmful effects when taken orally (by mouth).
+- European mistletoe berries and leaves can cause serious harmful effects when taken orally.

 Keep in Mind